thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - A flag that indicates the type of ACE.
 - A set of bit flags that determine whether child containers or objects can inherit the ACE from the primary object to which the ACL is attached.

+Access Control Entries describe the allowed and denied permissions for other principals in Active Directory against the securable object.

+Some of the Active Directory object permissions and types that we as attackers are interested in:

+- **GenericAll**: Full rights to the object (add users to a group or reset user's password)
+- **GenericWrite**: Update object's attributes (i.e logon script)
+- **WriteOwner**: Change object owner to attacker controlled user take over the object
+- **WriteDACL**: Modify object's ACEs and give attacker full control right over the object
+- **AllExtendedRights**: Ability to add user to a group or reset password
+- **ForceChangePassword**: Ability to change user's password
+- **Self (Self-Membership)**: Ability to add yourself to a group

 #### Autostarts

 ##### Autoruns